 Lots of older cats have high blood pressure.
 Some will have severe eye and neurological problems because of it.
 We regularly monitor every cat with kidney and thyroid disease.
 We also try to establish base lines for blood pressure by periodically checking your healthy older cat at wellness visits.
 Just as with you, blood pressure can be variable with a stressful situation.
 If we have concerns, we’ll want to evaluate several blood pressure readings so we can get a better idea about whether or not there’s really a problem.
 Medication is easy and effective.

 We follow full sterile procedure and monitor carefully.
 As with the dentals, vital functions are closely watched.
 There’s lots of equipment helping us make your cat’s surgery as safe as we can.
 All instruments are cleaned and sterilized before being used on another cat.
+We perform most routine soft tissue surgery such as spays and neuters as well as oral surgery during dental procedures.

 We get our anesthesia equipment checked and calibrated regularly.
 Here’s Dr. Guy Watney, our local anesthesiologist.
 Click on the image to see who else is helping.